hanjinliu/sfHMM/README.md

 sfHMM1.styles["font.size"] = 10
 ```

-## Additional attributes and Methods in sfHMMn
+## Additional Attributes and Methods in sfHMMn

 - `self[i]` ... `sfHMM1` objects for $i$-th trace.
 The real list of objects is `_sf_list`.
 Iteration is defined on this list.